 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
+Hiring a licensed solar installer is critical.
 This ensures that the work is done properly using current best installation practices.
 The installation crew for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
-The contractor installs the panels, while the master electrician handles permits and connects the system to the grid.
+The contractor installs the panels, while the master electrician handles permits and hooks the system up to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for utility connections and permits.

-Call 3–5 solar companies for free, itemized quotes.
-These quotes should describe all costs and specify the solar equipment included.
-Reviewing multiple quotes helps identify the option that aligns with your budget.
+Call at least three solar companies for free, itemized quotes.
+These quotes should describe all costs and list the solar equipment included.
+Reviewing multiple quotes helps you find the most cost-effective option for your budget.

 Incentive Amount: